• Skip to primary navigation

 Instructions

 • Rinse the apples, then peel, quarter, and core them with a sharp knife.
-Cut each apple into sixteen slices, then toss them with the lemon juice so they don't turn brown.
+Cut into thin slices, then toss with lemon juice so they don't turn brown.

 • Melt the butter in a large skillet over medium-high heat until bubbly.
 Stir in the slices to coat with butter, and cook until the juices have thickened slightly and they are beginning to soften, about 3 minutes.